Super-operator structures and no-go theorems for dissipative quantum phase transitions: Discussion

 \section{Discussion}

 In Sec.~\ref{sec:Z2model}, we discussed a non-trivial spin-1/2 model $\L=\gamma_x \D^x+\gamma_f(\D^++\D^-)+\gamma_z\D^z$, where dissipator $\D^x$ tries to polarize all spins in the $+x$ direction and the $\D^\pm$ dissipators stabilize the all-up and all-down states.
-The competition between the different terms leads to $\mathbb{Z}_2$ symmetry breaking in the ferromagnetic limit $\gamma_x\to 0$.
+The competition between the different terms leads to $\mathbb{Z}_2$ symmetry breaking at the ferromagnetic point $\gamma_x=0$.
 Perturbation theory suggested that the Liouville gap is $\Delta=\gamma_x/2$, independent of the other system parameters.
 In Sec.~\ref{sec:Real}, we introduced the general class of Liouvillians that, after an appropriate transformation, become block-triangular with Hermitian blocks on the diagonal (BTH).
 This implies that all eigenvalues are real and that eigenvalues obey Weyl ordering relations.
 A special case are Davies generators, which arise in the context of thermalization; they have full-rank steady states and are actually entirely Hermitian after an appropriate basis transformation.
-The model of Sec.~\ref{sec:Z2model} is an example with a non-trivial block-triangular structure.
-A very simple example is a spin-1/2 with Lindblad operator $\s^-$ and pure steady state $|\da\ket\bra\da|$.
+The model of Sec.~\ref{sec:Z2model} is an example that does not fall in the Davies class and has a non-trivial block-triangular structure.
+A very simple non-Davies example is a spin-1/2 with Lindblad operator $\s^-$ and pure steady state $|\da\ket\bra\da|$.
 When considering the competition between several BTH Liouvillian terms, the Weyl ordering relations imply that the gap of each individual term is a lower bound for the gap of the full Liouvillian.
 For a large class of models, this excludes phase transitions.
 On the other hand, for local couplings, the nonzero gap enables an efficient preparation of the corresponding steady states \cite{Barthel2012-108b} and makes them stable with respect to perturbations \cite{Cubitt2015-337}.